Build good mental health with coaching

 But a permanently restless mind is not a healthy one.
 You can't deal well with problems or reach a state of proper relaxation without being able to ignore the outside world for a while and give all your attention to one thing.

-A regular focus practice is essential for calming your mind.
+A focus practice is essential for calming your mind.
 This could involve meditation, which almost always has positive benefits.

-But if that's not your bag, why not try reading a book, or painting, or working on a craft project?
+But if that's not your bag, why not try reading a book, painting, or working on a craft project?
 Time away from distractions (especially of the digital kind) is one of the best ways to protect your attention.
 Remember, if it's not something you do often, it might take a while to get used to.
 Attention is like a muscle; the more you use it, the stronger it gets.

-The above tips for improving your mental health focused on the fundamental self-care routines that will help you build a robust inner state.
+The above tips for improving your mental health focus on the fundamental self-care routines that will help you build a robust inner state.
 The next aspect of achieving good mental health involves looking outwards, towards other people.

 Connection with other humans is a vital part of cultivating positive mental health, and it's one that's easily overlooked.
 If you've ever played the videogame 'The Sims', you'll know how this works.